digiltd/oh-rtd-test/Quick-Setup-an-openHAB-Server.md

 Then continue with the [configuration](https://github.com/openhab/openhab/wiki/Configuring-the-openHAB-runtime).

-In terms of any questions please refere to the [google discussion group](https://groups.google.com/forum/#!forum/openhab).
+In terms of any questions please refer to the [google discussion group](https://groups.google.com/forum/#!forum/openhab).

 Have fun with openHAB!